18F/Dot-Net-Encasement/README.md

     });
 ```

 This defines a CORS policy that your Web API app will use when handling requests.
-Next, in the `Configure` method, add the following before the call to `app.UseMvc()`:
+Next, in the `Configure` method, add the following the `if()` block containing the call to `app.UseDeveloperExceptionPage();`:

 ```csharp
  app.UseCors("CorsPolicy");